-The Israel Museum is one of the most important Jerusalem tourist attractions.
+The Israel Museum is one of the most important ones in Jerusalem.
 I found it to be an incredibly interesting structure from the architectural point of view – both inside and outside.
-But, most importantly so, the collection is simply incredible and what makes it one of the unmissable places to visit in Jerusalem is the Shrine of the Book, where the Dead Sea Scrolls are kept.
-These (there’s 800 of them) were found in 1947 and in 1956 in eleven caves in the northwestern shores of the Dead Sea, and date to around AD 132 – 35.
+But, most importantly so, the collection is simply incredible – this is where you’ll get to see the Shrine of the Book, where the Dead Sea Scrolls are kept.
+These (there are 800 of them) were found in 1947 and in 1956 in eleven caves in the northwestern shores of the Dead Sea, and date to around AD 132 – 35.

 When I visited the Israel Museum, I had the pleasure to meet Dr. Adolfo Roitman, who is the Curator of the Dead Sea Scrolls and of the Shrine of the Books.
 It was an incredible experience to have him explain the significance of the Scrolls.
 I appreciate that not everyone will have the curator of the museum as a guide, yet visiting the Israel Museum remains one of the best things to do in Jerusalem.

 PRACTICAL INFORMATION: The Israel Museum is open Sundays, Mondays, Wednesdays, Thursdays and Saturdays from 10:00 am to 5:00 pm; Tuesdays from 4:00 to 9.00 pm and Fridays from 10:00 am to 2:00 pm.
 Admission is NIS 54 (about $15 USD).
 It is located in the Givat Ram area, not far from the Knesset (Israeli Parliament).